decker-edu/decker/doc/smart-image-urls-page.md

 There are currently a few different ways Decker extends the capabilities of Pandoc and Reveal.js with respect to image and media handling.
-This document proposes a URI based mechanism that would unify macros, image and media handling utilizing Pandocs representation of Markdowns image markup.
+This document proposes a URI based mechanism that would unify macros, image and media handling utilizing Pandoc's representation of Markdown's image markup.

 Markdown uses image markup (`![]()`) to specify embedding of images in standard browser supported formats.
 Decker controls the precise semantics of image tags